Chronology of Portuguese discoveries and maritime expansion

 Mapa da Ilha da Madeira de 1692

-It is known that they left there in July 1418 to land on the island of Madeira, a land of which there had already been news before the arrival of the Portuguese.
+It is known that they left there in July 1418 to land on the island of Madeira, a land of which there were reports before the arrival of the Portuguese.

-At an uncertain date, Diogo de Silves went to the islands on the orders of Infante D. Pedro.
-In the following years, new expeditions were made to other islands in the archipelago.
+At an uncertain date, Diogo de Silves sailed to the islands on the orders of the Infante D. Pedro.
+In the years that followed, new expeditions were made to other islands in the archipelago.

-As in the case of the islands of Madeira and Porto Santo, the Azores archipelago was not completely unknown, as there are reports of its existence prior to the arrival of the Portuguese.
+As in the case of Madeira and Porto Santo, the Azores were not completely unknown, as there are reports of their existence before the arrival of the Portuguese.

-It is known that Gil Eanes set off in May to try and double Cape Bojador, also known as Cape Fear.
+It is known that in May Gil Eanes set out to double Cape Bojador, also known as Cape Fear.

-As he approached his destination, he decided to put himself off the coast, thus managing to pass it.
-Many popular legends claimed that the world ended there.
+As he got closer to his goal, he decided to go off the coast and managed to get past it.
+Many popular legends claim that the world ended there.

 The passage of Cape Bojador